 Letting Your Heart be the Compass

 Mistake #2 has to do with making decisions from the heart rather than from your mind.
-This is one of the common sports betting mistakes made by people who only make wagers in their spare time and just for fun.
+This is one of the common betting mistakes made by people who only make wagers in their spare time and just for fun.
 Everyone has a favourite team or player.
 They want them to win no matter what.
 But wagering on who you want to win rather than who has better chances of winning is a big no-no that could cost you a lot of money.
 Regardless of your preferences, you should always choose a team or player based on their chances of winning.
 You have to do what you think is the right thing, not what you want it to be.

 Placing One Too Many Bets

 Sometimes you just cannot help but place bet after bet.
 There are so many sports and events to make wagers on.
 Adding the fact that there are a plethora of sportsbooks online, making it easy to place bets from the comfort of your home, it gets tough to control the urge for gambling.
 Temptation is everywhere these days.
 There are many people who tend to place a great deal of bets.
 Interestingly, these fellows earn a profit in the long run, which is one reason for the bookmakers not to like them.
-Now, let’s move to the other common sports betting mistakes to avoid.
+Now, let’s move to the other frequent sports mistakes to avoid.

 Not Doing Your Homework